yama6a/talos-raspberry-pi5/docs/upstream.md

 - No official Talos Pi 5 image, and no `rpi_5` overlay in `siderolabs/sbc-raspberrypi`.
 - No RP1 ethernet in vanilla Linux, so the wired NIC needed the `raspberrypi/linux` fork.
-- The community `talos-rpi5/talos-builder` published prebuilt images, but its releases tracked an older Talos minor than we wanted to run, and its overlay targeted older Talos machinery.
+- The community `talos-rpi5/talos-builder` published prebuilt images, but its releases tracked an older Talos minor, and its overlay targeted older Talos machinery.

 So the build drove the community pipeline and rebased it onto a current Talos.
 That reasoning was correct then and is mostly obsolete now.